BisonLab/CrewCall/INSTALL.md

 Add Sakonnin message types and prep a little.

 $ ./bin/console sakonnin:insert-basedata

-Optionally, run ./bin/reload.sh for preparing the database, insert some fixtures and create the crewcall user with the too simple "cc" password.

 And yes, we have to set up the web server.